richard-p/AutoRobo/README.md

       * SPI OLED display for remote visuals
       * nRF24L01 SPI radio for transmission
       * joystick module for direction
-      * seeeduino xiao for control
+      * seeeduino xiao for control (for initial tests an Arduino Mega was used)

     Board design is also uploaded.